TL;DR

 Your newsletter is due in 3 hours.
 You have a theme, three links, and a few raw thoughts.
 The risk is shipping a curated link list that reads like a feed: no take, no voice, no reason to open next week.
 The job is to turn the links into a piece of writing with your reaction at the centre, not the links.

-AI is good at structuring an issue, varying section lengths, and tightening rambling first drafts.
+AI is good at structuring an issue, varying section lengths, and tightening a rambling first draft.
 It is bad at having a take.
 That part is yours.
 Feed it your raw reactions, not just the links; otherwise you get a competent summary that nobody re-opens.

 What to feed the AI